Jkutkut/Xun-GuiTos/README.md

     - RootMenu:
         - Bug where the result of a successful mission was inverted fixed.
         - Logic updated at updateMissions to get the Success-Failure using less code.
-        - Now the resultPoll label stores the current votation to create a team.
-Therefore, it only apears on active missions.
+        - Now the resultPoll label stores the current poll to create a team.
+Therefore, it only appears on active missions.
     - String concatenation updated to new version: MainMenu, GameOver, RootMenu, Meetup and missionPoll.
     - Code not used anymore removed.
     - At common.js: code updated, minor changes and obsolete code removed.
     - Use of [Code style converter](https://github.com/Jkutkut/PY_Code-style-converter) to generate style.min.css & common.min.js.
     - getDB function works on user side and lastTime logic works on server.
-This change will reduce a lot the network consumtion.
+This change will reduce a lot the network consumption.
-    - New standar to get and store content from DB:
+    - New standard to get and store content from DB:
         - RootMenu.
         - MainMenu.
     - Now on MainMenu, the status of the first getDB is checked to see if the game has started.